 Share all the work that goes into taking an incredible photo.
 Here are a few behind-the-scenes videos you can try to let customers know how much time and effort you put into a shoot.

 Does your session feature makeup and hair?
-Share before-and-after images that gives potential clients a glimpse of how glamourous your photo shoot can be and how good they’ll look.
+Share before-and-after images that give potential clients a glimpse of how glamourous your photo shoot can be and how good they’ll look.

 And since clients often don’t understand why photos take so long to perfect, you can also do a quick editing before and after.
 Show off the difference between images that are straight out of camera and the ones that are fully processed and ready for your client.